Neelanjan Mukherjee, PhD

 Katie Vaeth (MOLB)

 Katie worked on ribosome prfiling data generated in collaboration with Dan Sherbenou's lab investigating the role of translation inhibitors in treating multiple myeloma.
-She is now in the Taliaferro lab.
+She joined the Taliaferro lab.

 Evan Harrison (MOLB)

 Evan tested whether or not MSI2 was able to rescue the phenotypes caused by a small molecule inhibitor of Musashi proteins.
-He is now in the Tucker Lab.
+He joined the Tucker Lab.

 Oscar Munoz (MOLB)

 Oscar tested how different mutations in the pseudouridine synthase TRUB1 altered AngII-induced aldosterone production.
-He is now in the Jagannathan Lab.
+He joined the Jagannathan Lab.

 Ashlyn Stahly (MSTP)